-We describe briefly here the three methods that can be used in NEMO to handle such improperly resolved straits.
-The first two consist of opening the strait by hand while ensuring that the mass exchanges through the strait are not too large by either artificially reducing the surface of the strait grid-cells or, locally increasing the lateral friction.
-In the third one, the strait is closed but exchanges of mass, heat and salt across the land are allowed.
-Note that such modifications are so specific to a given configuration that no attempt has been made to set them in a generic way.
-However, examples of how they can be set up is given in the ORCA 2° and 0.5° configurations.
-For example, for details of implementation in ORCA2, search: IF (cp_cfg == "orca" .AND. jp_cfg == 2)
+We describe briefly here the two methods that can be used in NEMO to handle such improperly resolved straits.
+The methods consist of opening the strait while ensuring that the mass exchanges through the strait are not too large by either artificially reducing the cross-sectional area of the strait grid-cells or, locally increasing the lateral friction.

-15.1.1 Hand made geometry changes
+14.1.1.
+Hand made geometry changes

-- \bullet reduced scale factor in the cross-strait direction to a value in better agreement with the true mean width of the strait.
-(Fig. 15.1).
+The first method involves reducing the scale factor in the cross-strait direction to a value in better agreement with the true mean width of the strait (figure 14.1).
 This technique is sometime called "partially open face" or "partially closed cells".
 The key issue here is only to reduce the faces of T-cell (i.e. change the value of the horizontal scale factors at u- or v-point) but not the volume of the T-cell.
-Indeed, reducing the volume of strait T-cell can easily produce a numerical instability at that grid point that would require a reduction of the model time step.
-The changes associated with strait management are done in domhgr.F90, just after the definition or reading of the horizontal scale factors. - increase of the viscous boundary layer thickness by local increase of the fmask value at the coast (Fig. 15.1).
-This is done in dommsk.F90 together with the setting of the coastal value of fmask (see Section 8.1)
+Indeed, reducing the volume of strait T-cell can easily produce a numerical instability at that grid point which would require a reduction of the model time step.
+Thus to instigate a local change in the width of a Strait requires two steps: